nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 | The patient's NHS number in the provider system is not associated with a NHS number status indicator code of 'Number present and verified' | [`PATIENT_NOT_FOUND`](development_fhir_error_handling_guidance.html#identity-validation-errors) |
 | The request is for a sensitive patient | [`PATIENT_NOT_FOUND`](development_fhir_error_handling_guidance.html#identity-validation-errors) |
 |-------------------------|-------------------|

+consultation - most recent and date consultation date values greater than current date includeStatus - value from outside valueset includeSignificance - value from outside valueset uncategorised data date values greater than current data

+### Forwards and backwards compatibility ###

+#### Forwards compatibility ####
+Forwards compatibility is the scenario where a consumer requests a higher version of the API than the provider supports.
+This requires that a provider **MUST** be able to warn a consumer when they don't support a requested parameter.

+In this scenario, providers **MUST** respond in the following way:
+- return a `200` **OK** HTTP status code to indicate successful retrieval of a patient's structured record
+- Include information for supported parameters
+- as part of the returned bundle, include an [`OperationOutcome`](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) with an `issue` for each unsupported parameter where:
+  - `code` = `not-supported`
+  - `severity` = `warn`
+  - `details.coding` = `NOT_IMPLEMENTED`
+  - `details.text` = `<parameter-name> is an unrecognised parameter`
+- references to data that hasn't yet been implemented **MUST** be represented as a `Reference` with no `reference` field and a `display` of `NOT YET SUPPORTED`

+Consumers **MUST** check for the presence of an [`OperationOutcome`](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-OperationOutcome-1) resource as described above to check for incomplete data as a result of unsupported parameters.

+#### Backwards compatibility ####
+Backwards compatibility is the scenario where a consumer requests a lower version of the API than the provider supports.
+This requires that a consumer **MUST** be able to safely handle the presence of unrecognised data.

 ### Request response ###